 IDRN, a web based information system, is a platform for managing the inventory of equipments, skilled human resources and critical supplies for emergency response.
 The primary focus is to enable the decision makers to find answers on availability of equipments and human resources required to combat any emergency.
 This database will also enable them to assess the level of preparedness for specific vulnerabilities.
 Total 226 technical items listed in the resource inventory.
 It is a nationwide district level resource database.
 Each user of all districts of the state has been given unique username and password through which they can perform data entry, data updation on IDRN for resources available in their district.
-The IDRN network has functionality of generating multiple query options based on the specific equipment, skilled human resources and critical supplies with their location and contact details.
+The IDRN network has functionality of generating multiple query options based on the specific equipment, skilled human resources and critical supplies with specific equipment, skilled human resources and critical supplies with their location and contact details.